babel-publishing/manifolder/README.md

 This paper and the code underlying it are an experiment in scientific collaboration outside the ivory tower.

-Our aim is to explore what publication, peer review, and scientific collaboration might look like in a world where science has decoupled itself from academia.
+Our aim is to explore what peer review and publication might look like in a world where science has decoupled itself from academia.

-The goal is to explore a model of scientific publishing with the following core features.
+This project will serve as a test drive of a model scientific publishing with the following core features:

 1. Publication happens first.
 Before peer-review.
 Before the paper has been written.
 And before the work backing it has been finished.